About our boutique fort collins Hotel

 The City of Fort Collins later opted to focus more attention upon the improvement of the stagnant downtown area.
 Considerable time, effort, and money were focused into the revitalization of this area of the city, and the creation of an “Old Town” character and charm.
 Sadly, the changes to downtown seemed to pass by the hotel and it continued to slip further and further downhill.
 By the mid-‘90s, most citizens viewed the Armstrong as a “flop house” and hurried by it on their way downtown.
 Eventually, the hotel closed its doors in early 2000.

 The tired, old building remained vacant for nearly three years before a new owner happened upon it, saw its potential, and brought the building back to life.

-The Levinger family purchased the building in November of 2002 and renovation began in August of 2003.
+Entrepreneurs Steve and Missy Levinger purchased the building in November of 2002 and renovation began in August of 2003.
 After years of being a home, a safe haven, and eventually an eyesore, the newly renovated and revitalized Armstrong Hotel reopened its doors in June of 2004.

 The Levingers chose to preserve and restore as much of the building’s historic fabric and character as possible.
 The original storefronts and the 1940’s-era neon sign were recreated from historic photographs.
 Crumbling plaster walls and ceilings were repaired, weathered wood windows were restored, the beautiful fir floors were refinished, and period hall doors and transoms were faithfully reproduced.